Stelthshield/COP4331_Spring2019_Group4/sprint2/tests.md

 | 021 | 000 | Click the Card Holder's Name field and enter John Test | Confirm you see the text populate in the text box | MANUAL | PASS |
 | 022 | 000 | Click the Confirm Payment button | Confirm you see a booking successful confirmation | MANUAL | PASS |

+# Viewing your Bookings
 | ID | User Story ID | Description | Validation | Implementation | Status |
 |----|---------------|-------------|------------|----------------|--------|
 | 023 | 003 | Navigate to http://localhost:3000/home. | Confirm the screen shows a navigation bar with Home, List Venue, Book Venue, My Venues, My Bookings, and My Venue Booking Info | MANUAL | PASS |
 | 024 | 003 | Click the My Bookings Venues button| Confirm the screen updates with booking listings and you see 3 1 2019 --- TestStreet TestZip | MANUAL | PASS |

+# Viewing Your Venue Listing Booking Information
 | ID | User Story ID | Description | Validation | Implementation | Status |
 |----|---------------|-------------|------------|----------------|--------|
 | 025 | 002 | Navigate to http://localhost:3000/home. | Confirm the screen shows a navigation bar with Home, List Venue, Book Venue, My Venues, My Bookings, and My Venue Booking Info | MANUAL | PASS |
 | 026 | 002 | Click the My Venue Booking Info button| Confirm the screen updates with booking listings and you see 3 1 2019 --- TestStreet TestZip --- Mike | MANUAL | PASS |

+# Deleting One of Your Listed Venues
 | ID | User Story ID | Description | Validation | Implementation | Status |
 |----|---------------|-------------|------------|----------------|--------|
 | 027 | 013 | Navigate to http://localhost:3000/home. | Confirm the screen shows a navigation bar with Home, List Venue, Book Venue, My Venues, My Bookings, and My Venue Booking Info | MANUAL | PASS |